 Students will be supported with foundational skills instruction and review via small group instruction, intervention activities and other supplemental services.
 Students with disabilities and homeless students will be monitored regularly by school and intervention staff.
-This action will be monitored through Lexia CORE 5, Renaissance AR Program.
+This action will be monitored through Lexia CORE 5, Renaissance AR Program data collection and monitoring.